Veronika's Kitchen

 Dutch Oven Whole Chicken

-Learn how to make the best Dutch Oven Whole Chicken!
-It’s roasted in the oven until the skin is crispy and the meat is juicy and tender.
-Add some vegetables, like potatoes and carrots to make it an easy one pot meal recipe!
+This Dutch Oven Whole Chicken is roasted until the skin is golden and crisp while the meat stays juicy and tender.
+Potatoes and carrots cook underneath the chicken, turning it into an easy one pot dinner with very little hands-on work.

 Prep Time15 minutes mins